BlockchainCommons/GordianSeedTool-iOS/README.md

 * QR Code Display: To increase compatibility with certain QR code readers, QR codes are now displayed as black modules (pixels) on a white background, even in dark mode.
 * Other bug fixes and minor enhancements.

+### 1.3.3 (45), February 8, 2022

+* When printing SSKR shares two new options have been added:
+    1. Before you could only print multiple share "coupons" on each page, which had to be cut apart.
+You can still do this, but the default is to print one share per page.
+    2. All the information necessary to identify the shares and their group membership is now on a "summary page" at the beginning of the print job.
+This can also be turned off.

 ### 1.3.2 (44), February 3, 2022

 * Fixed bug #118: SSKR print preview displays incorrectly.